 Remember Command Options

-data: One or more file paths, URLs, S3 paths, or text strings.
+data: One or more file paths, directory paths, URLs, S3 paths, or text strings.
 Mix and match as needed--dataset-name(-d): Defaults tomain_dataset.
 Use clear names so the team remembers what each dataset holds--chunk-size: Token limit for each chunk.
 Leave blank to let Cognee choose--chunker:TextChunker(default),CsvChunker, orLangchainChunker--background(-b): Ingests data, then keeps graph-building running in the background--chunks-per-batch: Number of chunks to process per task batch

 Useimprove when you want to enrich an existing dataset after ingestion.
 This is especially useful for session-bridging or an explicit post-processing pass over memory you already stored.